joshjo/recoback/README.md

-# Django Backend for Truck Tracking
+# Django Backend for Location Tracking

-This is the backend API for a truck tracking application that allows users to view the location of trucks in real-time and receive notifications when a truck passes near their registered location or follows a specific path.
+This is the backend API for a api tracking application that allows users to view the location of other devices in real-time and receive notifications when a truck passes near their registered location or follows a specific path.
 The backend is built with Django and supports web sockets with Django Channels for real-time functionality.

 ## Prerequisites